madisonmiketa/academic-kickstart-Sep19/content/home/about.md

 # About me

 I am a Postdoctoral Scientist at Georgetown Univeristy with the Shark Bay Dolphin Research Project.
-I earned my Ph.D. in August 2018 from Georgetown University, working with Dr. Janet Mann.
+I earned my Ph.D. in August 2018 from Georgetown University under the guidance of Dr. Janet Mann.
 My dissertation examined social and behavioral responses to environmental stressors in bottlenose dolphins (*Tursiops aduncus*) in Shark Bay, Australia.

 I am interested in how animals behaviorally respond to various stressors (both natural and anthropogenic), especially in the marine environment.
 I hope to use science to better inform conservation and animal welfare policies.
 I have nearly a decade of experience in animal behavior research, fieldwork, data science (R), and statistics.